BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 start_date: Calculated as five years prior to the current date.

 The closing prices are extracted for model training.

 ---

 📊 2.
-Training the SARIMA Model
+TRAINING THE SARIMA MODEL

 Next, we initialize and fit the SARIMA model using the historical closing prices of Bitcoin.
 SARIMA incorporates seasonality into the traditional ARIMA model.